A Unique Approach

 Our approach perceives an architecturally-designed space as an environmental setting in which the space itself supports and encourages the highest and best satisfaction of the activity for which the space was originally designed.
 A classroom, for example, can help a student learn and a teacher teach simply by the way it is designed—acoustics, color, textures, and all the other elements.

-UMA Architecture’s Mission: We Engage Community
+UMA Architecture’s Mission: Architecture Through Engagement

 The program’s mission is consciously simple and desires to be universal.
 Our desire is to think beyond the classroom and even beyond architecture.
 We want to empower YOU, our students, some of which may not become practicing architects, to be good citizens and good stewards of the built environment.
 Combined with a liberal arts core, we aim to create life-long learners who utilize their education and energy to strengthen their respective communities.